ncatlab/nlab-content/pages/7/4/4/0/447/content.md

 is a left [[exact functor]] in that it preserves finite [[limit]]s.

-It is important that we use some such niceness assumption, because for example
+It is important that we use some such "convenience" assumption, because for example

 $${|(-)|}: Set^{\Delta^{op}} \to Top,$$